quillaur/learning_support_app/README.md

 The layout of the pages is coded in the view directory.

 ## Questions
 As a student goes through the study, questions will be presented to evaluate his or her understanding and attention level.
+A point is given for each good answer and one is taken away for each bad answer.

 ## Certification
-If the student score high enough, he or she is rewarded with a downloadable personnal certificate at the end of the study.
+If the student scores high enough, he or she is rewarded with a downloadable personnal certificate at the end of the study.

 # To add a study
 Please refer to the [following documentation](classes/README.md).